ivan749/doc/README.md

 # Documents for AdminSystem Products

-All document about AdminSystem Software Products
+All documents about [AdminSystem Software Limited](https://www.emailarchitect.net) Products
   - EASendMail
   - EAGetMail
   - DKIM for Exchange Server and IIS Service